Whole life insurance, also known as permanent life insurance, is a type of insurance policy that provides coverage for the policyholder’s entire life.

 As more coverage amount goes up, so do the rates.
 And as people get older, the rates go up too.
 The oldest people have to pay the most.
 But for $50,000 and $100,000 coverage amounts, rates are not given for people over 80 years old.

-Another important note from this table is that the rates for females are usually lower than those for males.
+Another important note from this table is that the rates for females are usually lower than for males.
 This means that girls pay less money than boys do.
-The reason may be because girls live longer on average.
+The reason may be that girls live longer on average.
 So insurance companies think they are less likely to have an accident or get sick.

 Does Trustage Whole Life Insurance have cash value?